Ottermad/ottermad.github.io/_posts/2021-12-24-Deutsch-Algorithm.md

 CNOT gates take in two qubits: if the first bit (known as the control bit) is 0 then it does nothing to the second bit.
 If the first bit is 1 it flips the second bit.

-If we setup a CNOT gate for our first n qubits.
-For each CNOT the control bit will be one of n qubits and our final qubit will be output bit.
+If we set up a CNOT gate for our first n qubits.
+For each CNOT the control bit will be one of the n qubits and our final qubit will be the output bit.

 Now looking back at our state, if we have an even number of 1s in our input then nothing will change.
 If we have an odd number of ones we'll end up changing the sign.